NATIONAL POLLUTION DISCHARGE ELIMINATION SYSTEM (NPDES)

 The following is a brief discussion of the MS4 Permit (FLS000035) as it pertains to Lee County.

 In 1995 Lee County and 13 co-permittees applied for a municipal separate storm sewer (MS4) permit from the USEPA.
 The permit (FLS000035) became effective in 1998 and was renewed by DEP in 2003, note the FDEP assumed control of the state-wide NPDES program in 2000.
 As part of the regular permit renewal and Year 4 Annual Reporting process Lee County submitted a second renewal application to FDEP in 2008.
+The 3rd cycle Permit FLS000035-03 was issued in 2011 and modified in 2013 to include Lee County and 21 co-permittees.

 In October 2000, EPA authorized the Florida Department of Environmental Protection (FDEP) to implement the NPDES stormwater permitting program.
 Under the authority set forth in Section 403.0885, Florida Statutes (F.S.), FDEP issues permits to municipalities with populations over 100,000 to regulate waste water and stormwater (also referred to as a municipal separate storm sewer system or MS4) treatment facilities.
 The NPDES stormwater program regulates point source discharges of stormwater into surface waters of the State of Florida from certain municipal, industrial and construction activities.
 As the NPDES stormwater permitting authority, FDEP is responsible for promulgating rules and issuing permits, managing and reviewing permit applications, auditing annual reports submitted by permittees and performing compliance and enforcement activities.